Sikhs living in States other Than Punjab

 During the rule of Britishers over India, the Vanjaras worked as loaders and labourers and also helped the freedom fighters.
 However, with industrialization and the advent of railways, they lost their traditional jobs of being transporters and traders of goods, and their socio-economic conditions deteriorated.
 The history of the Vanjaras is closely inter-twined with the history of Sikhism and this sub-group still continues to follow Sikhism.

-The association of the Lubanas with Sikhism, dates back to the period of the Sikh Gurus.
-In the text 'Prachin Panth Prakash' it is recorded that the Lubanas helped Banda Singh Bahadur by giving him money.
-After the demise of the tenth Guru, Banda Singh Bahadur led the Sikh forces and fought fterce wars with the Mughals.
-The contribution of the Lubanas has been quoted as "Atrye Lubanae laggtryee laar, dtryo daswandh uni ktryi hazaar."
+The association of the Lubanas with Sikhism dates back to the period of the Sikh Gurus.
+In the text ‘Prachin Panth Prakash’ it is recorded that the Lubanas helped Banda Singh Bahadur by giving him money.
+After the demise of the tenth Guru, Banda Singh Bahadur led the Sikh forces and fought fierce wars with the Mughals.
+The contribution of the Lubanas has been quoted as “Aaye Lubanae lag gayee laar, dayo daswandh uni kayi hazaar.”

 In 1832, Nizam of Hyderabad requested Maharaja Ranjit Singh, the ruler of Punjab to protect him from the attacks of the neighboring states.
 Maharaja sent his force of 200 Sikh soldiers who helped the Nizam to conquer his enemies.
 Later on, some of these soldiers went back to Punjab and the remaining decided to stay back.
 The soldiers who stayed behind were interested in the job of maintenance of Nizam’s establishments and they came to be known as Dakshini Sikhs.
 The population of Dakshini Sikhs is lesser as compared to that of Sikligars and Vanjaras.